dv-lse/fdi-patent-innovate/data/narrative.md

   region: All regions
 :::

-The patent count in regions that receive an intervention does indeed grow more than in regions that remained unvisited by foreign firms.
+The patenting activity (our measure of innovation) in regions that receive foreign investments does grow more than in regions that remained untouched by foreign firms in the same period.

-The graph on the right shows the difference in patent count between the treated and the counterfactual regions (in logarithms).
-If the blue region is above 0, one can say that the patent count in the treated region is significantly higher.
+The graph on the right shows the difference in patent count between the ‘treated’ and the ‘counterfactual’ regions (in logarithms).
+If the blue region is above 0, one can say that the patent count in the treated region is significantly higher than the control.

 We aggregate all the years when a foreign company is patenting abroad at time 0 on the graph.
-Everything to the left of 0 are the years pre-dating the arrival of the foreign firm in the country, everything to the right is the aftermath of the intervention.
+Everything to the left of 0 are the years pre-dating the arrival of the foreign firm in the country, everything to the right is the aftermath of the investment.

 #